 Travel blogger @ Emma Jane Explores.
 Instagram addict, coffee enthusiast and cheese lover passionate about solo female travel.

 I joined the Sydney with Conviction tour assuming I knew most of what there was to know about Sydney’s founding.
-As an Australian, I know about the First Fleet, the convicts who arrived here by boat, and the impact that the arrival brought to the local indigenous people living here.
+As an Australian, I know about the First Fleet, the convicts who arrived here by boat, and the impact that the arrival brought to the local First Nations living here.
 But what I realised after the tour was that I had no idea about the human stories — the people who made this city and country what it is today.
 Much more than simply being a history lesson on the convict past of Australia, this tour was a meaningful walk through different developments and buildings around The Rocks, giving whole new meaning to the saying “if these walls could talk.”

 I arrived at the iconic Circular Quay on a picture-perfect summer morning, camera and notepad in-hand, ready to learn about the history of this beautiful city that, for now, I call home.
 Our guide arrived and immediately acknowledged the traditional owners of the land on which we stood, before jumping into her first story of the day: the story of Arthur Phillip and his vision for the First Fleet.
 As I learned about Governor Phillip’s philosophy, I came to the understanding that this man was a visionary leader and quite ahead of his time.
 He made an effort to learn about the Aboriginal people, he treated the convicts with respect and had grand designs to start this new colony; however his vision never quite came to fruition in his lifetime.